ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_trackedchanges/README.md

 ### WARNING

-The interface allows removing buttons from WYSIWYG profiles but it does it only if no WYSIWYG field that uses this profile does no contain any tracked changes.
+The interface allows removing buttons from WYSIWYG profiles but it does it only if no WYSIWYG field that uses this profile contain any tracked changes.
 If tracked changes exist, the removing is blocked until all of them are accepted or rejected.

 ### RECOMMENDATIONS

-- Avoid to make accessible change tracking buttons on content creation form.
+- Avoid making accessible change tracking buttons on content creation form.
 The change tracking functions does not work correctly when it is activated on a field that has no default value.
 - The function can meet some running time problem on some browser like IE11 when the change tracking is enabled on several WYSIWYG fields of the same entity (content). <br />